twisted/ldaptor/docs/source/cookbook/clients.rst

 to call the `main()` function of the client.
 When `main()` is called, we create a client endpoint from a string description and the reactor.
-:py:func:`twisted.internet.endpoints.connectProtocol()` is used to make a one-time connection to an LDAP directory listening on the local host, port 8080.
+:py:func:`twisted.internet.endpoints.connectProtocol()` is used to make a one-time connection to a LDAP directory listening on the local host, port 8080.

 When the deferred returned from that function fires, the connection has been established and the client protocol instance is passed to the